Inference in Auctions with Many Bidders Using Transaction Prices: Second-price auctions

 Formally, let $\mathbb{U}$ denote the collection of CIs that satisfy conditions (a)-(c) in Theorem \ref{thm:CI_K}.
 Then, we propose choosing $\tilde{U}$ in \eqref{eq:CI_muK_defn} as the solution to the following problem:

 Following \citet{mullerwang2017}, we write down \eqref{eq:program} in its Lagrangian form:

 where the non-negative measure $\Lambda$ denotes the Lagrangian weights chosen to guarantee the asymptotic size constraint in \eqref{eq:program}.\footnote{\citet{mullerwang2017} proposes the inference method for extreme quantile and tail conditional expectation.
 Despite its similar structure, our problem here is fundamentally different from that in \citet{mullerwang2017}.
-Firstly, our asymptotic distribution is built upon $n$ independent draws from $Z_{2,j}$, while that in \citet{mullerwang2017} is built upon a vector of order statistics, which are dependent and jointly EV distributed.
-Secondly, the objects of interest in the limit experiment are substantially different.
-Thirdly, our Theorem \ref{thm:CI_K} formally establishes asymptotic optimality, while \citet{mullerwang2017} does not.} If we ignore the constraints in $\mathbb{U}$, the solution to \eqref{eq:program2} is given by the following set: for every $h \in \Sigma$,
+First, our asymptotic distribution is built upon $n$ independent draws from $Z_{2,j}$, while that in \citet{mullerwang2017} is built upon a vector of order statistics, which are dependent and jointly EV distributed.
+Second, the objects of interest in the limit experiment are substantially different.
+Third, our Theorem \ref{thm:CI_K} formally establishes asymptotic optimality, while the analysis in \citet{mullerwang2017} does not.} If we ignore the constraints in $\mathbb{U}$, the solution to \eqref{eq:program2} is given by the following set: for every $h \in \Sigma$,

 where for every $(y,h) \in \mathbb{R} \times \Sigma$, $\kappa_{\xi}(h)f_{\tilde{\mathbf{Z}}|\xi}(h)$ and $f_{(Y_{\mu},\tilde{\mathbf{Z}})|\xi}(y,h)$ are given in Section \ref{sec:appendix-computation}, and the integrals in \eqref{eq:sol_program2} can be numerically calculated by Gaussian quadrature.
 We can verify numerically that $\tilde{U}(h) $ in \eqref{eq:sol_program2} takes the form of an interval whose length varies continuously with $h \in \Sigma$.
 Under these conditions, Lemma \ref{lem:interval1} shows that $\tilde{U}(h)$ in \eqref{eq:sol_program2} belongs to $\mathbb{U}$ and, therefore, $\tilde{U}(h)$ in \eqref{eq:sol_program2} solves \eqref{eq:program2}.